rjm13/twisp/READMEqueryupdates.txt

 The depth level for API AWS queries is not enough for some functions.
-Every time the API is updated these will need to be updated
+Every time the API is updated these will need to be updated in src/queries

 getStory {